MHShetty/notifier_plugin/README.md

   <img src="https://raw.githubusercontent.com/thehumankid/notifier_plugin/master/gifs/intro.gif">
 </p>

-This plugin also provides certain extension methods over existing classes that adds some more magic to your development experience! (eg. attaching a controller to a Widget)
+This plugin also provides certain extension methods over existing classes that adds some more magic to your development experience and many other such exciting features! (eg. attaching a controller to a Widget, bringing animations to life just with the help of a single independent object and lots more.)

 <!-- ![A glimpse of the app's menu screen](https://raw.githubusercontent.com/thehumankid/notifier_plugin/master/gifs/intro.gif) -->